 How to Change Soil pH (and How to Determine if You Should)

-"Sour" is a pejorative term when applied to milk, but it is not necessarily pejorative when applied to earth.
+"Sour" is a negative term when applied to milk, but it is not necessarily negative when applied to the earth in which you grow plants.
 Do not automatically assume that it is bad to have a sour soil.
 It really depends on which plants, specifically, will be growing in the ground in question.
 So your success in getting all of this right depends on two things:

-A low pH suits some plants just fine.
-That is, certain plants thrive in acidic soil (as opposed to alkaline or "sweet" soil), including:
+A low soil pH suits some plants just fine.
+Certain plants from all of the major plant groupings (annuals, bulbs, perennials, shrubs, trees, vegetables, etc.) thrive in acidic soil (as opposed to alkaline or "sweet" soil), including:

 To satisfy plants that crave acidity (often called "acid-loving" plants), acidity can be raised (meaning soil pH will be lowered) by using commercial fertilizers containing ammonium-N, an ingredient that will be found, for example, in fertilizers sold specifically for azaleas and blueberries.

 By contrast, plants that like sweet soil may perform poorly in acidic soils.
 Soil pH can usually be raised by applying garden lime.
 Farmers have been sweetening acidic soils for years with lime.
 It is that white powder that you often see spread out over a patch of agricultural land.